Welcome to the Library — a growing collection of books that have lit the path, stirred something deep, or simply made me feel seen.

 Finding courage in the wilderness.

-I was writing this for the sign outside my office door that reads “What I am currently reading.”
+I was writing this title for the sign outside my office door that reads “What I am currently reading.”
 My son said, “Mom, but you already are.”
 That was a great compliment coming from him.
 I picked up this one because I am intrigued by not only Africa, but as women, sometimes we are told we can’t do things, or we shouldn’t do things, or it’s too hard, etc. While this author was terrified to venture outside of the United States, it allowed her a perspective on life that propelled her to seek out other adventures.
 I was reminded to find my courage by being willing to step outside my comfort zone.

 In the summer, I wear sandals nearly every day and for every activity, even hiking.
 I love the feel of the hot sand on my feet.
 I love to feel the cool grass tickle my toes.
 I love laying on the red rock sandstone and soaking in the rays of the sun.
 This book helped me understand perhaps the reason why it refuels me so much, why I seek it and crave it.
 The earth has healing properties that speak to the energies in our bodies.
 I love when the earth speaks to mine and heals my soul!